• Instagram

 Ingredients & Substitutions

-Labeled ingredients like cranberries and apple juice.
+Labeled ingredients like cranberries and apple juice on a countertop.

-fresh cranberries - this recipe does not work with dried cranberries, they must be fresh.
+Fresh cranberries – this recipe does not work with dried cranberries, they must be fresh.

-turbinado sugar - you can also use granulated sugar, but the turbinado sugar adds a depth of molasses flavor that yields a smoother finished shrub.
+Turbinado sugar – you can also use granulated sugar, but the turbinado sugar adds a depth of molasses flavor that yields a smoother finished shrub.

 Step-by-Step Recipe